Measurement of entropy and quantum coherence properties of two type-I entangled photonic qubits: summary and conclusion

 In the second part, we have described step-by-step to achieve experimentally an entangled quantum state close to the maximally polarization-entangled Bell state with high brightness.
 By measuring the CC rate, we have shown the strong violation from the classical physics or any HVT.
 Moreover, using the experimental tomographic CC-measurements together with the numerical optimization, i.e., the MLT, we have experimentally reconstructed the physical density matrix of the created entangled state.
 Furthermore, by obtaining the density matrix of the system, we have calculated different types of entanglement entropy such as linear entropy, Von-Neumann entropy and Renyi 2-entropy and also some other well-known entanglement measures in quantum information theory such as concurrence, the entanglement of formation, tangle, and logarithmic negativity.

+It should be mentioned that the novelty of this work is the experimentally measurement of all entanglement entropies together the Bell inequalities which have been led to fully characterize our prepared entangled Bell state.
+Usually, all of these quantities are not be measured in an experiment.
+This helps young researchers in the Lab to better understand the Bell state properties.
+Moreover, unlike the most similar works in this context, we have presented and review a full theoretical description to better understand the experiment and measurements.

 Finally, we hope that this experimental report which includes the full theoretical description to be useful for the graduate student or any researcher to start doing fundamental quantum optical experiment using the nonlinear quantum optics.
+Also, this high-brightness and low-rate photonic quantum source could be used for quantum measurements in short-range.